ceph/ceph/doc/start/quick-ceph-deploy.rst

 .. note:: The bootstrap-rgw keyring is only created during installation of clusters running Hammer or newer

+.. note:: If this process fails with a message similar to "Unable to find /etc/ceph/ceph.client.admin.keyring", please ensure that the IP listed for the monitor node in ceph.conf is the Public IP, not the Private IP.

 #.
 Add two OSDs.
 For fast setup, this quick start uses a directory rather
    than an entire disk per Ceph OSD Daemon.
 See `ceph-deploy osd`_ for